jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

           if p x then result x else zero
 -}

+{-
+  force: ensures `many` has the expected behavior under lazy evaluation.

+  For example, applying many (char 'a') to the partially-defined string 'a':⊥ gives the partially-defined result ('a':⊥,⊥):⊥.
+In contrast, with the old version of many, the result for this example is the completely undefined value ⊥.
+-}

--- force: ensures `many` has the expected behavior under lazy evaluation. force :: Parser a -> Parser a force p = \inp -> let x = p inp in
+force :: Parser a -> Parser a
+force p = \inp -> let x = p inp in
                   (fst (head x), snd (head x)) : tail x